moom0o/scripts/README.md

 # scripts
-My collection of shell scripts.
+My collection of shell scripts and systemd service files.